Handwritten Digit Classification Demo

 In addition to those filters, we use the following augmentations:

-• Color Augmentation: To make the model more robust against lighting variations, we add a color augmentation.
-We set the brightness to (-30, 30), the contrast to (80, 120) and leave the saturation and hue at their default values.
+- Color Augmentation: To make the model more robust against lighting variations, we add a color augmentation.
+We set the brightness to (-30, 30), the contrast to (80, 120) and leave the saturation, hue and gamma at their default values.

 You might wonder that some of our filters undo the effects of our augmentations.
 Specifically the Normalize Filter and the Threshold Filter, which will remove most if not all of the changes from the Color Augmentation as well as the Noise Augmentation.
 This behavior is intended.
 We use the augmentations to simulate variations in real life data that might not have been captured by our training data.
 We use filters to remove those variations that our model might encounter to increase its robustness.
 By using both augmentations as well as filters that counteract them, we ensure that our data pipeline is configured correctly and works in real life situations.
 Otherwise, we might realize during deployment that the threshold we set in the Threshold Filter removes too much or too little under different lighting conditions and ruins the model's performance.